 You should treat transactional emails as a chance to gather more leads and conversions as opposed to merely informational messages.
 Transactional emails are effective in creating a good reputation for your business and building brand awareness.
 However, there are some expectations that customers have when it comes to transactional emails.

 Recipients expect the transactional email to correspond to the action they have just made.
-So, if they your client has requested to reset their password that is exactly what they are expecting the email to be about.
-Likewise, if a customer has just purchased a product they will be expecting a transactional email consisting of all the information related to that transaction.
+So, if your client has requested to reset their password, that is exactly what they are expecting the email to be about.
+Likewise, if a customer has just purchased a product, they will be expecting a transactional email consisting of all the information related to that transaction.

 Email subject lines need to be engaging and get straight to the point so that when your users know what the context and content of the email will be.
 You should also look at tailoring the emails to each individual by using the client’s full name and order number as it creates a sense of trust between the business and customer.